There is so much plastic in our oceans our sea life is dying. Not just dying, but being tortured in the process. The idea of this hurts my heart.

 We can move toward bio-degradable glitter before legislation does.
 This is the direction I’m moving with my soap art.
 Because I have begun to lose interest in glitter, I have focused on micas.
 Painting with micas, dusting with micas and coloring soap with mica.
 Curious how one door can shut and something else will appear.

 My good friend, someone who has been with me for so many years I’ve lost count, presented a philosophical idea to me – do what makes your life bearable.
 We’re all trying to survive.
-This statement is true for every living creature and rife with equanimity.
+This statement is true for every living creature.

 My friend drinks whisky, on occasion.
 She is fully aware of what alcohol can do to the body taken in large doses.
 Managed pleasure.
 I, also, drink a beer or red wine.
 I don’t do this every day, but on occasion I allow myself a treat.
 A glass of alcohol with a friend can bring a sparkle to conversation.
 A version of glitter.